Marriage Counselling Programme

 Process

 You are required to attend the Marriage Counselling Programme before you file an application for divorce.
 In addition, if you have a child below 21 years old, you must also complete the Parenting Programme.
-Registration for the Marriage Counselling Programme must be submitted at the Syariah Court.
+Registration for the Marriage Counselling Programme must be submitted online through the SYC Portal.

-If you are suffering from critical illness or terminal illness, or have a physical disability or infirmity, that renders it impractical or impossible for you to attend the Marriage Counselling Programme, please provide proof of your medical condition.
-For example, a letter from a registered medical practitioner, which should be dated not more than 1 month before the date of submitting your registration form for the Marriage Counselling Programme.
+If you are suffering from critical illness or terminal illness, or have a physical disability or infirmity, that renders it impractical or impossible for you to attend the Marriage Counselling Programme, please provide proof of your illness or condition in the ‘Exemption from Counselling’ section of the Registration for the Marriage Counselling Programme.
+For example, a letter from a registered medical practitioner, which should be dated not more than 1 month before the date of submitting your Registration for the Marriage Counselling Programme.

 Marriage Counselling Programme

-If your registration form is complete, you will receive a referral letter from the Syariah Court to attend the Marriage Counselling Programme at one of our appointed community agencies.
+If your registration is complete, you will receive an email notifying you of the acceptance of your registration for the Marriage Counselling Programme.
+You will be required to schedule your first appointment for marriage counselling at one of our appointed community agencies.
 The Marriage Counselling Programme is compulsory.
 It aims to provide you and your spouse with a safe and neutral platform to discuss your marriage and understand the impact of divorce.
 If you require additional support, the counsellor may refer you to other relevant agencies.

 Parenting Programme